Automated restaurant

 An automated restaurant or robotic restaurant is a restaurant that uses robots to do tasks such as delivering food and drink to the tables or cooking the food.
 Restaurant automation means the use of a restaurant management system to automate some or occasionally all of the major operations of a restaurant establishment.

 More recently, restaurants are opening that have completely or partially automated their services.
 These may include: taking orders, preparing food, serving, and billing.
 A few fully automated restaurants operate without any human intervention whatsoever.
 Robots are designed to help and sometimes replace human labour (such as waiters and chefs).
-The automation of restaurants may also allow for the option for greater customization of an order.
+The automation of restaurants may also allow for the option of greater customization of an order.